apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/logging-tasks.rst

 Writing to task logs from your code
 -----------------------------------

-Airflow uses standard Python `logging <https://docs.python.org/3/library/logging.html>`_ framework to write logs, and for duration of task, root logger is configured to write to task log.
+Airflow uses standard the Python `logging <https://docs.python.org/3/library/logging.html>`_ framework to write logs, and for the duration of a task, the root logger is configured to write to the task's log.

 Most operators will write logs to the task log automatically.
 This is because they derive from they have a ``log`` logger that you can use to write to the task log.